M1a0w0/MTGCardHelper/README.md

 - Before you run `downloadCardImg_V2.py`, change the path variable on `line 31` `line 32`

 ## MTG Card Helper.html
 #### It provides a GUI that can make you more easily to use.
-It can be used as long as you have a browser(recommend Microsoft Edge).
+It can be used as long as you have a browser.
+- It is test on Microsoft Edge.
 ### Usage
 - Just download this file, then open it on your browser.
 ### Details